asamuzaK/urlSanitizer/README.md

 A robust URL sanitizer for Node.js, browsers, and websites.
 It sanitizes not only regular URLs but also deeply inspects `data` URLs and `blob` URLs.
-It also provides built-in utilities to parse URLs and verify URI schemes.
+It also provides built-in utilities to inspect URLs and verify URI schemes.

 ## Table of Contents
 * [Features](#features)